hurbcom/challenge-charlie/README.md

 -   Preferably do it in React, but you can use other libraries or frameworks (Angular, Vue.js, etc) or pure JavaScript (Vanilla JS).
 -   For the style sheet, you can use whatever you prefer (CSS, SASS, LESS, CSS Modules, CSS-in-JS, etc).
 -   Preferably use Webpack.
 If you prefer, you can use [create-react-app](https://github.com/facebook/create-react-app) or similar.
 Doing your own Webpack setup gives you extra points.
 -   It is interesting that your application is ready for production.
-Create in Docker a `stage` fbravoor production and one for development of extra points.
+Create in Docker a `stage` for production and one for development of extra points.
 -   Fork this challenge and create your project (or workspace) using your version of that repository, as soon as you finish the challenge, submit a _pull request_.
     -   If you have any reason not to submit a _pull request_, create a private repository on Github, do every challenge on the **master** branch and don't forget to fill in the `pull-request.txt` file.
 As soon as you finish your development, add the user [`automator-hurb`](https://github.com/automator-hurb) to your repository as a contributor and make it available for at least 30 days. **Do not add the `automator-hurb` until development is complete.**
     -   If you have any problem creating the private repository, at the end of the challenge fill in the file called `pull-request.txt`, compress the project folder - including the `.git` folder - and send it to us by email.